microsoft/live-share/docs/reference/security.md

 ## Invitations and join access

 Each time you start a new collaboration session, Live Share generates a new unique identifier that is placed in the invitation link.
-These links provide a solid foundation to invite those you trust given that collaboration sessions do not typically last a long time and that the identifier is designed to not be "guessable".
+These links provide a solid, secure foundation to invite those you trust since the identifier in the link is "non-guessable" and is only valid for the duration of a single collaboration session.

 As a host, you are also notified whenever a guest joins the collaboration session and the fact that each participant needs to sign in using an existing Microsoft work or school account (AAD), personal Microsoft account, or a GitHub account means that you can feel confident that the person who has joined is in fact who they say they are.